 - Table Mountain

 Arguably the most iconic natural site in Africa, Table Mountain is definitely a must-see.
-The cableway is the most favoured way up the mountain offering an up close view with this majestic mountain and a panoramic view of the city.
-For adventure seekers, the Platteklip Gorge hiking trail is the most popular option and the best way to experience the natural vegetation and clearly site most of the city’s popular landmarks.
+The cableway is the most favoured way up the mountain, offering an up close view with this majestic mountain and a panoramic view of the city.
+For adventure seekers, the Platteklip Gorge hiking trail is the most popular option and the best way to experience the natural vegetation and to clearly site the city’s popular landmarks.
 The hike takes about 2-4 hours and it is advisable to start early as it gets very sunny as the day progresses.
 Bring water and snacks.

 - Cape Point